marcoevang/camilladsp-setrate/README.md

 2. **Automatic reloading of a valid configuration whenever a USB DAC becomes available.**

 This is useful, for example, when switching the input of your DAC from USB to S/P-DIF.
 Whithout `camilladsp-setrate`, _CamillaDSP_ would hang up when switching back to USB.
 This result is obtained by performing the same process described above for sample rate.
-In this case, however, the process is initiated by a signal sent to the _camilladsp-setrate_ process by means of an `udev rule`.
+In this case, however, the process is initiated by a `SIGHUP` signal sent to the _camilladsp-setrate_ process by means of an `udev rule`.

 ## Context
 **_camilladsp-setrate_** is meant for use with a USB gadget capture device.
 I have tested it on my Raspberry Pi 4.
 I expect it may also work on other boards supporting USB gadget, such as Raspberry Pi Zero, Raspberry Pi 3A+, Raspberry CM4 and BeagleBones, but I have no means of doing tests on such platforms.